andreobi/Jeti_ExBusSensor/README.md

 The Kontronik ESC is only supported via 16Mhz version, because of the 115200k.

 I recommend to use an ISP programmer to download the program to get also information about reset reason (brownout or watchdaog) of the sensor.

+know issue:
+Kontronik changed the CRC calculation, depending on the sw version you might get an ESC missing signal error, first aid disable the CRC check in control_k